pbailis/cassandra-pbs/README.md

 The code currently requires globally synchronized clocks and only records remote operations.
 We can fix the latter if required (e.g., logging local reads as "zero latency").

+Also, we currently log (maximum) 10,000 WARS operation latencies according to a LRU policy; we can make this number variable in `cassandra.yaml`.